LC MS and HPLC MS analysis in the laboratory

 What is LC MS analysis?

-Analysis of impurities by LC MS or HPLC MS
+Impurity analysis by LC MS or HPLC MS

 Our solutions: liquid chromatography analysis (LC and HPLC) coupled with an MS or MS/MS detector

-LC-MS or HPLC-MC: state-of-the-art equipment
+LC-MS or HPLC-MS: state-of-the-art equipment

 icon service-1.svg

-LC MS - HPLC MS
+LC MS / HPLC MS

 Impurity analysis